| Key Takeaways |

 1. Understand Motivation and Identify Attackers

 Every cyberattack has a motive.
 It could be financial gain, political disruption, or ideological revenge.
-Hence, you need to understand the “why” behind an attack as it is just as critical as knowing the “how.”
+Hence, you need to understand the “why” behind an attack, as it is just as critical as knowing the “how.”

 HUMINT in this case helps your security teams to uncover attacker motivations by going directly to the source, like criminal forums, private chat groups, and underground marketplaces.